chris14257/Winston/README.md

             # Winston  Self-voicing IDE and personal productivity environment for blind users on Windows.
 Written in Python 3.11.
 Uses the JAWS Eloquence TTS engine for output and pynput             for capturing input.
+There is no GUI for Winston as this project is entirely focused on blind users.